 Integrating the Solution into the Application

-The second artefact is a glue-code method called “templateUsage” showcasing to the developer how to properly use the implementation in their application.
-If, at the time of launching CogniCrypt, there is a Java file open in the Eclipse Editor that also belongs to the project the user selects on CogniCrypt’s first screen, CogniCrypt generates the method into this class assuming that it is the right context for it.
-Is either of those two conditions not met, i.e., either no Java is opened or the file’s project does not match the selected project, CogniCrypt generates the method into a class Output, also under the “Crypto” package.
+The second artefact is a glue-code method called “templateUsage()” showcasing to the developer how to properly use the implementation in their application.
+If the user selected a Java source file in the previous screen, CogniCrypt generates the method into this class.
+If not, CogniCrypt generates the method into a class Output.java, also under the “de.cognicrypt.crypto” package.